“What do you say, Zach, we should be looking at these numbers at the beginning of each year, right?”

 You could make the justification that reviewing data once per year gives you the context you need to focus your efforts day in and day out.
 Why spend time measuring donor retention rates weekly or monthly when you could be allocating that time towards efforts that inherently would boost donor retention (i.e. making phone calls, writing letters, etc.)?
 Measure once, and execute is the mindset of individuals who subscribe to this frequency of analysis.

 Folks on the other end of the spectrum would argue that scrutinizing your key metrics only once per year would leave you driving blind.
 By measuring donor retention rate and donor lifetime value once per month for example, you could identify trends and alter fundraising plans accordingly.
 You could however also fall into a cycle of analysis paralysis, where you aren’t taking action, but instead focus too much on data.
-As with most things in life, the secret here is moderation.

 How frequently should you be measuring your key fundraising metrics?
 I advise our clients to analyze their data once a month or once per quarter.
 Why?
 Because you won’t fall into analysis paralysis at that cadence.
 You’ll also begin to identify underlying trends of “what’s going on.”
 For example if retention rates decrease three months in a row you’ll be able to see that and act accordingly.